London Dungeon: Tooley Street tour

-The original London Dungeon opened in 1974 as a gory horror exhibition through dark British history, operating as a free-flow walkthrough attraction, themed to torture and sin.
-It was expanded in the 1980s and 90s with several elaborate animated walkthrough attractions, such as the Great Fire of London and Jack The Ripper.
+The original London Dungeon opened in 1974 as an exhibition through dark British history, operating as a free-flow walkthrough attraction.
+It was expanded in the 1980s and 90s with several historical walkthrough attractions, such as the Great Fire of London and Jack The Ripper.

-In 1997, by which time the Dungeon was managed by Vardon Attractions, the majority of the attraction was completely redesigned as a batched walkthrough rather than a free-flow exhibit.
+By 1997, now owned by Vardon Attractions, the majority of the attraction was redeveloped as a batched series of attractions rather than a free-flow exhibit.
 This saw the arrival of Judgment Day, a water dark ride that began with visitors entering a mock trial to be sentenced to death, then boarding a boat through Traitor's Gate to their execution.
 The boat ride itself was a masterpiece in design in a crowded space.
 Many of the original horror tableaux were refurbished as part of a new ransacked village scene, at the start of the ride, and the finale included a lift into the unknown, followed by a turntable and a backwards drop.
 The original story at the top of the drop was of an executioner with an axe, but this was later changed to a firing squad, that shot, just as guests plunged backwards.

 2000 saw the re-introduction of the Fire of London segment, which simulated the burning streets of 17th-century London and featured a spinning trommel with smoke effects.